itdeveloper001/jQuery_basic_training_01/README.md

-# jQuery_basic_training_01
+# About jQuery Basic Training
 We have cover basic level concept about jquery. specially who's student involving web designing so it is help out because we have cover different use full plugin of jquery.

-# jQuery:
+# About jQuery:
 jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

 # Download:
 https://jquery.com/download/
-Compressed version production
-Uncompress version deveoplement - minified

 # Agenda:
-Syntax
+Syntax Selector,Event,Function
 # Event
-Mouse
-Keyboard
-Button
-Input
+Mouse,
+Keyboard,
+Button,
+Input,

 # Effect
-Fade
-Slide
+Fade,
+Slide,
-Callback function
+Callback function,
-Filter
-Ajax
+Filter,
+Ajax,
 Scrolling

 # Plugin: